 CONSTRUCTION FITNESS-FOR-DUTY SIGNIFICANCE DETERMINATION PROCESS FOR NEW REACTORS

+0609EIII-01 PURPOSE

-The construction fitness-for-duty significance determination process (cFFDSDP) in this Appendix is designed to provide a means by which NRC inspectors and management can assess the significance of fitness-for-duty findings identified at facilities subject to Title 10 of the Code of Federal Regulations (10 CFR) Part 26 for which a limited work authorization and/or a combined license has been issued authorizing construction activities.
+The construction fitness-for-duty significance determination process (cFFDSDP) in this Appendix is designed to provide a means by which U.S. Nuclear Regulatory Commission (NRC) inspectors and management can assess the significance of fitness-for-duty (FFD) findings identified at facilities subject to Title 10 of the Code of Federal Regulations (10 CFR) Part 26 for which a limited work authorization and/or a combined license has been issued authorizing construction activities.

+0609EIII-02 OBJECTIVE

-Each construction issue of concern must be screened to determine if it is a performance deficiency that is more-than-minor using the guidance provided in IMC0613 Appendix B, “Issue Screening.”
+Each construction issue of concern must be screened to determine if it is a performance deficiency that is more-than-minor using the guidance provided in Inspection Manual Chapter (IMC) 0613, “Power Reactor Construction Inspection Reports,” Appendix B, “Issue Screening.”
 Once a performance deficiency has been determined to be more-than-minor, it is considered a finding, and its significance is determined using the guidance provided in IMC 2519, “Construction Significance Determination Process.”
 IMC 2519 directs the user to this Appendix to determine the significance of construction FFD findings.

 When multiple examples of a single performance deficiency are identified, that performance deficiency should be represented by the most significant example, not a cumulative sum of all of the examples.
 Similarly, when a programmatic finding is identified, the finding should be characterized by the most significant example of the failure of the program, and the performance deficiency should reflect the programmatic nature of the issue.